alinarub/dog-app/README.md

 ### Features

-The core of the app is a seven step quiz where a user can answer questions about their needs in order to find the perfect dog for them.
+The core of the app is a seven step quiz where the user can answer questions about their needs in order to find the perfect dog for them.

 - A page with over 250 dog breeds listed
 - Detail page for each dog breed